 3. What is CapMan’s investment approach?

 We are active owners in all our portfolio companies and real estate properties.
-This means that we appoint a dedicated team of professionals for each company/property for the entire investment period to develop it together with its management/tenants.
+This means that we appoint a dedicated team of professionals for each company/asset for the entire investment period to develop it together with its management/tenants.
 The value creation is most often based on the companies’ growth, improved profitability and strengthened strategic position.

 CapMan also utilises its Board Network to bring new connections and in-depth sector knowledge to CapMan’s investment operations.
 The network is comprised of business leaders with long careers in various industries.